-The department's Corporate Plan 2015–2019, adopted in August 2015, outlines our objectives, role and structure, the environment in which we operate; and our approach to maintaining the capabilities of our key resource: our staff.
-This plan was the first of what will evolve as our rolling four-year plan.
+The department’s Corporate Plan 2017–18 outlines our objectives, role and structure, the environment in which we operate, and our approach to maintaining the capabilities of our key resource – our staff.
 Work reports provided to the Clerk throughout the reporting period showed continued progress in key areas and work tasks.
-Planned outcomes are explained in the department's portfolio budget statements and performance results, including our annual performance statement, are contained in this report.
+Planned outcomes are explained in the department’s portfolio budget statements and performance results, including our annual performance statements, and are included in this report.

-The department's corporate governance mechanisms include two senior management committees, the Program Managers' Group and the Audit Committee, each chaired by the Deputy Clerk.
-These committees provide advice and support to the Clerk to ensure that statutory responsibilities for the management of the department are met.
-The department's Senate Management Advisory Group provides advice and assistance to the Program Managers' Group.
+The department’s corporate governance mechanisms include two senior committees, the Program Managers’ Group, chaired by the Deputy Clerk, and the Audit Committee, chaired by an independent member.
+These committees provide advice, support and assurance to the Clerk to ensure that effective governance and statutory responsibilities for the management of the department are met.
 The role, membership and activities of these groups are described in figure 14.

 The department also participates in a range of interdepartmental committees through which the parliamentary departments coordinate common and joint activities.
-Chief among these during 2015–16 were meetings of the heads of the four parliamentary departments, the Parliamentary ICT Advisory Board and a subsidiary steering group, the Security Management Board, the Parliamentary Administration Advisory Group; and numerous boards managing joint projects.
+Chief among these were meetings of the heads of the four parliamentary departments; the Parliamentary ICT Advisory Board and a subsidiary steering group; the Security Management Board; the Parliamentary Administration Advisory Group; and other boards managing joint projects.

 Based on the committee’s charter, the committee undertook a progressive annual work plan against its four main areas of focus:

 An annual report of the committee’s activities is provided to the Clerk in October each year

 ||Three independent members (of whom one is the Chair), the Deputy Clerk and one program manager